andreazerbato04/Nautilus_Marine_Energy_Harvester/assembly/readme.md

 <img width="398" height="426" alt="IMG_5563 (1)" src="https://github.com/user-attachments/assets/4844aa12-62c6-4a07-8b76-ff2b87e9e82b" />
  <br>
   <br>
-For the battery pack we put three cells in parallel because we want a continuous load capability at least 2A (becouse the maximum current of every TP4056 is 1A), every battery can supply up 800mA of courrent 3x800mA=2400mA=2,4A<br>
+For the battery pack, we put three cells in parallel because we want a continuous load capability at least 2A (becouse the maximum current of every TP4056 is 1A), every battery can supply up 800mA of courrent 3x800mA=2400mA=2,4A<br>
-We want to put on parallel the two sources.
-The first line consist of: the solar panel, a diode who prevent reverse courrent and a TP4056 who control the charge of the batteries,in this order, we connect all with the jumper wires and after a rapid check we solder all component.<br>
+We connected the two harevsting souce in parallel through their respective charging lines: <ul><li> The first line consist of: the solar panel, a diode who prevent reverse courrent and a TP4056 who control the charge of the batteries,in this order, we connect all with the jumper wires and after a rapid check we solder all component.<br></li>
-The second line consist of: the AC motor (the pendulum) connected with the bridge rectifier and a capacitor in parallel for smooth the voltage ripple, the buck-boost, pay attention to the output voltage use the screw on the buck-boost to set it to ≈ 5V, the TP4056 connect all with the jumper wires and solder all the component. <br>
+<li>The second line consist of: the AC motor (the pendulum) connected with the bridge rectifier and a capacitor in parallel for smooth the voltage ripple, the buck-boost, pay attention to the output voltage use the screw on the buck-boost to set it to ≈ 5V, the TP4056 connect all with the jumper wires and solder all the component. <br></li></ul>
 Put the two TP4056 on parallel and connect all to the battery pack.<br>
 This is the rappresentation.
 The circuit is do on fritzing, we can see the buck-boost converter is the SDB628 in the reality we use the LM2577S+LM2596S<br><br>